 I switched to SiteGround about a year ago and I’ve been very happy with them.
 Retire by 40 has been very stable (100% uptime) and the speed has improved.
 Previously, I used JustHost and I had more issues.

 Alternatively, you could go with BlueHost.
 BlueHost is a bigger company, but their performance isn’t as good as SiteGround according to various reviews.
-Bluehost is more affordable once you move beyond basic shared hosting, but I’d go with SiteGround when you’re starting out.
+However, Bluehost is more affordable once you move beyond basic shared hosting.
+Either Bluehost or SiteGround works fine when you’re just starting out.
 It’s easy to change hosts if you need to.
 BlueHost does pay a better referral fee ($65 vs $50) so I don’t mind if you sign up with them. 😉 I still recommend SiteGround over BlueHost, though.

 The signup process